Browse Health Information

-You can likely return to normal activities after a few weeks.
-For several weeks after the surgery, you should avoid vigorous physical activity that involves your upper body.
+You may be able to go back to work or your usual routine 1 to 2 weeks after surgery.
+But for at least a few weeks after the surgery, you should avoid vigorous physical activity that involves your upper body.

 You'll need to use certain electric devices with caution.
 Some devices have a strong electromagnetic field.
 This field can keep your pacemaker from working right for a short time.
 These devices include things in your home, garage, or workplace.
 Check with your doctor about what you need to avoid and what you need to keep a short distance away from your pacemaker.
 Many household and office electronics don't affect your pacemaker.

 Your doctor will check your pacemaker regularly.
 Your doctor may adjust it, if needed.
-In between checkups at your doctor's office, you will probably send information from your pacemaker to your doctor.
-You may do this online or over the phone.
+In between checkups at your doctor's office, you may send information from your pacemaker to your doctor.
+Your doctor will give you instructions on how to do this.

 Why It Is Done

 Your doctor might recommend that you get a pacemaker if:

 - You have a problem with your heart rhythm that could be helped by a pacemaker.